 Betterment has a 3,386-word white paper entitled “Our Investment Selection Methodology,” which means to say that they want to educate you in the easiest manner possible.
 They have nothing to hide, all cards on the table, you just have to read and understand every decision they have made.

-Asset Classes: Betterment supports ETFs of up to 13 asset classes, which compares positively to Acorns that supports ETFs from just 6 asset classes.
+Asset Classes: A Betterment account supports Exchange-Traded Funds (ETFs) of up to 13 asset classes, which compares positively to Acorns that supports Exchange-Traded Funds (ETFs) from just 6 asset classes.

 THE WINNER: Betterment.
 Betterment wins this category with a broader asset class selection, and add to that their comprehensive guide on how they handle your investments.